Punta Gorda PSGHA

 - Hog hunters may enter the area no earlier than one hour before sunrise and shall exit the area no later than one hour after sunset.

-- Hunting with of guns other than shotguns, crossbows and longbows (including compound and recurve bows) is prohibited.
+- Hunting with guns other than shotguns, crossbows and bows is prohibited.

 - The take of wildlife with ammunition other than buckshot is prohibited during the hog management hunts.